-The DSC curves (second heating scans) of the hydrolyzed PLA samples are shown in figure 5b.
+The DSC curves (second heating scans) of the hydrolyzed PLA samples are shown in Fig. 5b.
 It can be seen that the unprocessed hydrolyzed PLA shows very small cold crystallization and melting peaks.
 This result might seem surprising, since the shorter polymer chains present in PLAH should crystallize more easily; however, similar results were observed by Fukushima et al. [27] and Badía et al. [28] in previous studies with hydrolyzed PLA.
 This behavior could be attributed to the -COOH and -OH terminal groups generated during the hydrolytic degradation.
 The presence of these groups increases the interaction between the polymer chains, reducing their mobility and hindering the crystallization.

-Figure 5b and table3 also show that samples obtained by reprocessing hydrolyzed PLA samples, whether they were thermally treated or not, are able to form crystalline structures.
+Fig. 5b and Table 3 also show that samples obtained by reprocessing hydrolyzed PLA samples, whether they were thermally treated or not, are able to form crystalline structures by means of a cold crystallization mechanism during the heating.
 This could be explained by the reduction of the amount of terminal -COOH groups during processing, which would decrease the interactions between the polymer chains and facilitate the crystallization of the polymer.
+Nevertheless, only the crystalline structures formed during the cold crystallization are melted at $T_m$ , as it is indicated by the small differences between $\Delta H{cc}$ and $\Delta H_m$ .